-In short, a BRM tool allows you to segment your customers or partners based on specific criteria.
-This way, you’ll be able to manage them more effectively.
+In short, a BRM is a business software that allows you to segment your intermediaries, sales partners, resellers or brokers based on specific criteria.
+This way, you’ll be able to conduct sales management more effectively.

 The problem with most companies who conduct segmentation or strategic analysis is that their information gets stuck in a drawer, PPT, or excel sheet.

-The most difficult part is using this data to create a plan.
+The most difficult part is using this data to create a sales plan.

-Once you’ve segmented your customers or partners, create a business plan based on the segments you’ve identified.
+Once you’ve segmented your customers or partners, create a business and sales plan based on the segments you’ve identified.

 To do this, you need to identify the needs of each segment first.
-What are the challenges or needs of each sales partner?
+What are the challenges or needs of your intermediaries, resellers and brokers?
 What are the channel programs they use?
 What are the incentive programs that boost the sales of your business?

-You need to distinguish their needs to create sales or marketing activities that can increase your sales and grow your business.
+You need to distinguish their needs to create a sales strategy that can increase your sales and grow your business.